Keepnet – AI-powered human risk management platform logo

 2. Technical Resource Constraints

 Extending protections to unclassified systems will require technical upgrades, such as advanced monitoring tools, automated alerts, and analytics platforms capable of processing large volumes of unclassified data.
-However, these expansions hinge on resource availability, especially given that technical infrastructure is often prioritized for classified systems.
+However, these expansions depend on resource availability, especially given that technical infrastructure is often prioritized for classified systems.

 3. Funding Limitations

-Allocating budget for insider threat programs is challenging, especially when funding is traditionally directed toward high-priority areas.
+Allocating budget for insider threat programs is challenging, especially when funding is traditionally directed toward high priority areas.
 Given the potential impact on procurement, IT upgrades, and training, securing financial resources will be essential to support a broader insider threat framework that includes unclassified systems.

-Cross-Disciplinary Complexity: A Holistic Approach
+Interdisciplinary Complexity: A Holistic Approach

-Expanding insider threat protections for unclassified systems requires coordination across NASA’s various offices.
+Expanding insider threat protections for unclassified systems requires coordination across NASA's various offices.
 The Office of Protective Services and OCIO are primary stakeholders in managing and securing unclassified systems, while the Office of Procurement oversees agency contracts, and the Office of the Chief Financial Officer handles grants and cooperation agreements.
-This cross-discipline collaboration is essential, as each office manages different risks associated with unclassified data.
+This cross department collaboration is essential, as each office manages different risks associated with unclassified data.

 By promoting interdepartmental communication and accountability, NASA can identify unique vulnerabilities, strengthen administrative processes, and ensure all unclassified systems receive adequate protection.